Lecture notesBe sure to take the CITI Research Ethics training this week. The link for instructions is here.

 I will briefly touch on the Belmont Report and its conclusions; the CITI training will introduce that in more depth.
 I will also introduce the American Psychological Association rules for informed consent and IRB approval: you will all be including an informed consent document in your paper!

 Discussion sections will meet in computer labs week 5.

 - Your TA will show you how to search online for articles on your paper topic, so narrow down your topic prior to this meeting.
 E-mail me or your TA if you have questions about appropriate paper topics.

 - Bring your laptop / Tablet if you have one ... if not we will ask students to share their laptops.

 He was obviously a gifted con artist, but the investigating committee also noted "...a general culture of careless, selective and uncritical handling of research and data [in Behavioral Science]."
-According to the author: "What may be most troubling about the research culture the committees describe in their report are the plentiful opportunities and incentives for fraud."
+"What may be most troubling about the research culture the committees describe in their report are the plentiful opportunities and incentives for fraud."